 How your bit of fun affected me

-I was kept off school for about six weeks, during which time the bullying continued – this time, at my house.
+I was kept off school for about six weeks, during which time the bullying continued—this time, at my house.
 We were pelted with stones and eggs and there was a brick through the window.
-All this for my blowing of the whistle.
+I was a whistleblower; a snitch.

-SLAG and SLUT were other things that I was, apparently.
-Eventually, I went all Tyler Durden on the cock of the school – and punched her fucking gobshite face in.
+SLAG and SLUT were other things I was, apparently.
+Eventually, I went all Tyler Durden on the cock of the school—and punched her fucking gobshite face in.
 Not all of the blood on my shirt was mine.
 But that, too, was my fault.
 And why?
-Well, according to the father, despite the fact that (until now) I’d not gone all the way with a lad, I was a nymphomaniac.
-Right.
+Well, according to the father, I was a nymphomaniac.
 Thanks again, Dad.

 The bullying got too much for my parents, and I couldn’t keep on making people’s faces bleed.
-So I moved across the water from Liverpool.
+So I moved across the water.
 Started a new school.
-And because I was half way through my exams, I chose to stay back a year because they couldn’t match my subjects up.
-My new school didn’t DO my language of choice so I wrote a Latin letter of complaint to the council (as best you can do with a dead language), which was my own crappy way of trying to keep it alive.
+And because I was halfway through my exams, I chose to stay back a year because they couldn’t match up my subjects.
+My new school didn’t do my language of choice so I wrote a Latin letter of complaint to the council (as best you can do with a dead language), which was my own crappy way of trying to keep it alive.

 There was a bit of hushery amongst my classmates…why is she older than us?
 Why is she here?
-Is she that STUPID that she has to stay back?
-And when an entirely new set of bullies realised I was actually a libraryload smarter than them, that just coaled their fire.
-Dad made it clear that I wasn’t allowed to actually come out and SAY what had happened to put me there, because that’s purely SHAMEFUL.
+Is she that STUPID she has to stay back?
+And when an entirely new set of bullies realised I was a libraryload smarter than them, that just coaled their fire.
+Dad made it clear I wasn’t allowed to actually come out and say what had happened to put me there, because SHAME.

 But paper actually put out the flames.
 Books fanned me into existence.

 I found Shakespeare.
-I was nurtured by an incredible English Lit teacher who just KNEW what made me tick in beats of five-by-two.
-I read Chaucer without having to have it translated for me – I’d found my own rhythm.
-FINALLY: people who spoke my language – no matter what version.
+I was nurtured by an incredible English Lit teacher who just knew what made me tick in beats of five-by-two.
+I read Chaucer without having to have it translated for me—I’d found my own rhythm.
+FINALLY!
+People who spoke my weird-ass language!

 But there was a problem.
-I was a straight-A student.
-This confused the shit out of me – being equally good at everything meant I didn’t excel at anything.
-So when it came to University, it didn’t come to University.
+I was an (*almost) straight-A student.
+This confused the shit out of me—being equally good at everything meant I didn’t excel at anything.
+So, when it came to university, it didn’t come to university.
 I didn’t go.
 I had no fucking idea what I wanted to do.
 Critiquing the crap out of Orwell wasn’t gonna get me a day job.
-So I went home and wrote science-fiction stories whilst applying for interviews in any fucking field going.
+So I went home and wrote sci-fi stories whilst applying for interviews in any fucking field going.

 Spat my dummy out.
 Again.
 Read a bit more Orwell.
 Ate a bit more Shakespeare.
 Headached through A Brief History of Time.
 Wrote some stories.
 Poed some poems.
-Drank in JB Priestley after he’d drunk Jung……and then went and wrote a 15,000 word ‘essay’ about my own little time theories.
+Drank in JB Priestley after he’d imbibed a bit of Jung, and then went and wrote a 15,000 word ‘essay’ about my own little time theories.

-And then…..after receiving my review for his spec script, a super-bad badass screenwriter told me I was a better writer than he’d ever be.
+And then … after receiving my review for his spec script, a super-bad badass screenwriter told me I was a better writer than he’d ever be.
 And – holy fuckballs: I believed him.
 And I believed in myself for the first time.
 I went home, dug out the unshredded, and read.
-I then proceeded to desk-bang my head to knock out the stupid.
+I then proceeded to desk-bang my noggin to knock out the stupid.
 It worked.

 So – why do I write?
-In a nutshell, it’s simple: I was asking for it.
+It’s simple: I was asking for it.